jramos-br/jsdoc-summarize2/README.md

 If you also want to uninstall JSDoc:

-1. If you changed the `scripts` property in the `package.json` to define a command to execute JSDoc via `npm run`, then remove that command definition.
+1. If you changed the `scripts` property in the `package.json` to define a command to execute JSDoc via `npm run`, then remove the command definition.

 2. Delete the JSDoc configuration file.
 The installation instructions suggested the name `jsdoc-conf.json` for it.